 Oh, there will be happy moments.
 Proud moments.
 Moments of warmth and recognition.
-But they will fade and we’ll be left with…what?
+But they fade and we’ll be left with…what?

-Our accomplishments written out in ink?
+Our accomplishments written in ink?

 Except who said we had to be satisfied with things here on earth?
-Who said that it would be enough?
+Who said it would be enough?

 We’ve been created with physical bodies, but with souls that will last for eternity.
 And somewhere, deep down, that restless longing keeps pushing us forward.